mrphilroth/mrphilroth.github.com/_posts/2013-08-21-mlb-past-and-future-payrolls.md

-back to the present day shows a lot of story lines: how the Yankees expanded their payroll way faster than the rest of the league in the early 2000s, fire sales of the Marlins in 2006 and to a lesser extent in 2013, and the Dodgers' rapid leapfrog to post the absolute largest payroll this year.
+back to the present day shows a lot of story lines: how the Yankees expanded their payroll way faster than the rest of the league in the early 2000s, fire sales of the Marlins in 2006 and to a lesser extent in 2013, and the recent rapid rise of the Dodgers' payroll.

 When you scroll to future years, the 2013 payroll hangs around as a ghost image to provide a rough benchmark of what you might expect the